Discover Isaac Newton at Woolsthorpe Manor

 Woolsthorpe Manor looks like a typical Lincolnshire farmhouse – but Hannah Newton’s eldest son wasn’t interested in the life of a yeoman farmer in the 1600s.
 Instead Isaac Newton saw the apples fall in the orchard and asked why they always went straight to the ground.

 The house is small but there's a story of Isaac in every room, from his premature birth to his time as President of the Royal Society.
-You'll be taken back to the seventeenth century, a time of civil war and experimental science, and discover how both affected Isaac Newton and made the work he did echo through the centuries.
+You'll be taken back to the seventeenth century, a time of civil war and experimental science, and discover how both of these affected Isaac Newton and made the work he did echo through the centuries.

 Rooms are furnished simply, each one focussing on a different part of Isaac's time at Woolsthorpe.
 As you walk round we hope you'll be provoked to think about how this complex man saw his early surroundings and grew up to change the world.